 If you want to shoot time lapses or vlogs, the Wireless Module is another great addition.
 It’s basically a small docking station with wireless connectivity for the Osmo Pocket.
 Around the back, there’s a USB-C connection that slots into the Pocket’s USB-C port.

-You can buy the DJI Osmo Pocket Controller Wheel for £53 from Wex Photo Video or $59 from Adorama, while the Wireless Module retails for £53 and $59 at the same outlets.
-Meanwhile, Wex sells the Osmo Pocket Expansion kit for £99. and Adorama sells it for $109, making the Expansion Kit’s value very clear if you want a couple of the components.
+You can buy the DJI Osmo Pocket Controller Wheel for £53 from Wex Photo Video or $59 from Adorama.
+Meanwhile, the Wireless Module retails for £53 and $59 at the same outlets.
+However, Wex sells the Osmo Pocket Expansion kit for £99. and Adorama sells it for $109, making the Expansion Kit’s value very clear if you want a couple of the components.

 Helpfully, the Osmo Pocket space is shaped to accommodate the camera with the Controller Wheel attached.
 That means it’s ready to roll with a press of the power button.